A contribution to the understanding

 Thanatos is the underlying cause of the mass murder in Aurora, Denver.

 I hold that all those who believe in the motherly ideology of undifferentiation indirectly share responsibility for the death of the cinemagoers.
 Destrudo is mounting these days, gathering momentum in the collective unconscious.
 This happens because the divisive force is not allowed expression in societal life, in a way which is intellectually and morally advanced.
 Denver is a place of integration, multiplicity, unthinking tolerance, and uniformity in terms of gender and ethnicity.
-In the ruling ideology, there exist no essential differences, no divisive lines.
+In the ruling ideology, there exists no essential heterogeneity, no divisive lines.
 In fact, in the kindergarten for adults there exist no real opposites at all.
 There is no essential difference between a criminal and an honest person.
 According to this view, society is like a rotting dunghill where a thousand flowers bloom.
 In such a society the divisive force will instead come to expression in bullying, criminality, and shootings at public places.

 The murderer saw himself as Joker, the archfiend of Batman.
 If Joker corresponds to the phallic deity (Seth or Tezcatlipoca) then Batman would correspond to the bird or dragon deity (Horus the falcon god, or Quatzalcoatl the winged serpent).
 The bat is actually a little dragon, of sorts.
 Horus was incarnated as a human being, as was Quetzalcoatl (who is depicted as a white man).
 Apparently, the story of Batman and Joker revolves around the same archetype as their divine counterparts.
 Joker lets off a gaz that causes people to laugh